What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 1. Accessory nerve (n. accessorius)

-chico-mastoid and trapezius muscles indicates
+mastomastoid and trapezius muscles indicate

 They respond to the innervation of various organs and systems.
 The nerve got its name due to the fact that it is through it that the signal from the brain is transmitted to almost all the most important organs.

-Anatomy and functions of the vagus nerve
+Anatomy and function of the vagus nerve

 The main functions of the vagus nerve include: